The importance of regular communication for business success

 Micromanaging is disruptive, but the motivation is understandable.
 Fortunately, a light-touch progress update can give you all the info you need.
 But it's also an opportunity for mutual feedback.
 Updates are just as much about making you aware of problems as it is checking tasks off a list.

 It doesn't matter whether your organisation is part of the armed forces, a legal firm, a car dealership, a restaurant, a financial institution or a technology company.
 Whatever its purpose, effective communication is vital to its survival and successful operation.
-Communication is the heartbeat of your organisation.
+Regular communication is of the utmost importance for your organisation.